plone/plone.app.mosaic/docs/index.rst

         ...  _screenshots/mosaic-editor-drag-field-text-tile.png
         ...  css=html

-Finally, one click drops the tile and the page can be saved.
+Finally, a mouse click drops the tile into selected position and the page can be saved.

 ..  figure:: _screenshots/mosaic-editor-drop-field-text-tile.png
 ..  code:: robotframework